-Rami performs at concert halls, cafés, theatres, clubs, and festivals worldwide with groups such as AlSarah & the Nubatones, Zikrayat, Raquy & the Cavemen, Alhambra, Alwan Ensemble, and Cafe Antarsia Ensemble.
+Rami performs at concert halls, cafés, theatres, clubs, and festivals worldwide with groups including AlSarah & the Nubatones, Zikrayat, and Raquy DÜM.

-Rami plays both Arabic and Turkish style on the tabla and other drums..
+Rami plays both Arabic and Turkish style on the tabla and other drums in the percussion family.
 The darbuka, aka doumbek or Arabic tabla, is a chalice drum.
 It holds an ocean of sounds.
 Its voice gauges the tempo and feel of Middle Eastern music.

-Rami started out playing snare drum in the Liberty High School Grenadier marching band of Bethlehem, Pennsylvania but always had an Egyptian tabla in the closet.
-Since 1999, Rami came to find some teachers in both the Mideast and New York City.
+Rami started out drumming in the Liberty High School Grenadier marching band of Bethlehem, Pennsylvania but always had an Egyptian tabla in the closet.
+Since 1999, Rami came to find great teachers of this music in Egypt and Turkey and also around New York City.
 He has had the pleasure to study and perform with some contemporary Turkish and Egyptian percussion masters , including Said el Artiste, Ashraf El Din Hassan, Hamish Henkish, Bunyamin Olguncan, and Raquy.

 As well as drums, Rami also holds a Masters degree from the Gallatin School at NYU, and a BS Sp from Northwestern University in Performance Studies and International Studies.

-He teaches Arabic percussion through workshops, private lessons, and at biannual camps in Goshen, NY.
+He teaches Arabic and Turkish percussion through workshops, private lessons, and at our darbuka camps in Goshen, NY.

 2019 marks the 20th year of our drum camps in the Catskills.